varabyte/kotter/README.md

 * Great flexibility.
 User can use the entire JVM library ecosystem while still producing a binary that can run anywhere.
 * Potentially small final binary size (after using UPX).

-* **Cons:**
+**Cons:**
 * Will require multiple host machines if you want to build binaries for all platform targets.
 * GraalVM can be annoying to install.
 * GraalVM can be very fussy.
 * Can be frustrating to chase down runtime exceptions caused by a misconfigured compile.

+> [!WARNING]
-*This section is incomplete as my own experimentation fell a bit short with it.
-However, GraalVM is a very promising technology, so if anyone reading this knows how to get this solution to work, please [contact me](mailto:bitspittle@gmail.com) and I can update this section.*
+> This section is incomplete as my own experimentation fell a bit short with it.
+However, GraalVM is a very promising
+> technology, so if anyone reading this knows how to get this solution to work, please [contact me](mailto:bitspittle@gmail.com)
+> and I can update this section.

 [GraalVM](https://www.graalvm.org/) is a high-performance JDK distribution, while [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) is an ahead-of-time compiler for